Candlemancer/studious-meme/process.md

 To be finished by Nov 24:
 * Have fully functioning simulation (Done!)
 * Display summary statistics (Done!)
-* This week has a little less stuff because it's Thanksgiving
+* This week has a little less stuff because it's Thanksgiving (jk, it's not, I'm bad at time)

 To be finished by Nov 31:
-* Monster comparison charts with brushing and linking (60% Complete)
+* Monster comparison charts with brushing and linking (Done!)
 * Summary statistic charts (20% Complete)

 To be finished by Dec 6: